 Common components of a grad school application include a Curriculum Vitae (CV) or resume and a statement of intent or personal statement.
 Other documents may also be requested.

 Just like a job search, your resume or Curriculum Vitae should be tailored to the graduate program you are applying for.
-Highlight the skills, achievements, and experiences that reflect your accomplishments and fit within the program.
+Highlight the skills, achievements, and experiences that reflect your accomplishments and fit with the program.

 If an application requires a personal statement or letter of intent, give yourself time to reflect, edit, and refine.
 This is the opportunity to share how you envision your professional career advancing into something substantial based upon past experiences.
 Be sure to tailor your statements for the different programs and schools you are applying to.